Tried for witchcraft in 1906? Yes, you read that right! It wasn’t a typo from 1609!

-In May 1906, Cinderford ‘wise woman’ and herbal healer Ellen Hayward was tried for witchcraft at Littledean Magistrates Court in the Forest of Dean.
+In May 1906, Cinderford ‘wise woman‘ and herbal healer Ellen Hayward was tried for witchcraft at Littledean Magistrates Court in the Forest of Dean.
 I read her story when local historian Roger Deeks submitted an article to our Local History Society’s journal and asked me to edit it for him.
 Fascinated, I immediately thought of writing an historical biography but was quickly side-tracked into something more magical and mystical (and less research-heavy).
-I also wanted to make use of the fact that the Romans knew the River Severn as Sabrina, a goddess.
+I also wanted to make use of the fact that the Romans knew the River Severn as Sabrina, a goddess, and that the Forest is home to a sacred well.
 Who could resist?
-Witches and goddesses … My novel, River Witch, out later this year, is the result.
+Witches and goddesses … My novel, River Witch, is the result.

-What follows is a brief overview of Ellen Hayward’s life, with a link at the end to the journal for the in-depth article.
+What follows is a brief overview of Ellen Hayward’s life, how it came about that she was tried for witchcraft in 1906, and with a link at the end to the journal for the in-depth article.
 There are some bits I’ve carried over into River Witch, such as my protagonist Hester being a farmer’s daughter and her mother a dressmaker, assisted by Hester.
 And accusations of witchcraft, which in the case of the novel may or may not have been properly earned.

 Ellen Hayward was born in 1838 at Arlingham on the east bank of the Severn in Gloucestershire.
 Her father was a farmer but by 1851 the family no longer worked on the land and lived in the village itself.
 Ellen worked with her mother as a dressmaker and, after the deaths of her parents, lived with one of her brothers.
 Over the next several years Ellen bore three illegitimate children, the first, James, in 1862 when she was 24, the second, Edward, in 1871 and the third, Ruth, in 1875.
 There is no information about the father or fathers of any of the children bar Ellen’s application seeking support for Edward from one Edwin Hayward (no relation), also of Arlingham.
 The application was unsuccessful on the basis of ‘a lack of corroborative testimony’, that is, he denied it.